 allow only certificate types and keys they support to be associated with their resources.
 Further, their support differs depending on whether the certificate is imported into IAM or into ACM.
 For more information, see the documentation for each service.
 For more information about importing certificates into ACM, see Importing Certificates

-in the AWS Certificate Manager User Guide
+in the Amazon Web Services Certificate Manager User Guide